Juan B. Justo

-Juan Bautista Justo (June 28, 1865, in Buenos Aires – January 8, 1928, in Buenos Aires) was an Argentine physician, journalist, politician, and writer.
-After finishing medical school he joined the Civic Union of the Youth, later participating in the foundation of the Socialist Party in 1896, of which he was chief director until his death.
-He married Alicia Moreau de Justo, with whom he had three children.
+Juan Bautista Justo (28 June 1865 – 8 January 1928), known as Juan B. Justo, was an Argentine physician, journalist, politician, and writer.
+A freemason, like most Argentine socialists, after finishing medical school he joined the Civic Union of the Youth, Justo later participating in the foundation of the Socialist Party in 1896, of which he was chief director until his death.

 The physician

-Justo studied medicine at the Universidad de Buenos Aires while working as a journalist to earn a living.
+Justo studied medicine at the University of Buenos Aires while working as a journalist to earn a living.
 He graduated with honors in 1888, after which he travelled to Europe where he learned about socialist ideas.
 Back in Argentina, he worked as a surgeon at the Hospital de Crónicos.

 The journalist

 Justo wrote his first pieces at the La Prensa newspaper as a parliamentary journalist.
 At the beginning of 1890 he started writing for the socialist newspaper El Obrero.
 In 1894, together with Augusto Kühn and Esteban Jiménez he founded the La Vanguardia publication that became two years later, with the creation of the Socialist Party, the official organ of the party.
 In 1905 La Vanguardia became a daily newspaper, in an important cultural extension that exceeded its original purpose of political diffusion.
 Justo directed the newspaper until his death.